 - Who responded to the screening interview (operator, spouse, etc)

+- How was the screening interview completed (mail, phone, etc)

+- Was the screening interview completed or did it have to be estimated for

 - All owned land

 - All land rented to others

 - All land rented from others

-- Total Acres Operated
+- Total acres operated

-- Total Cropland
+- Total cropland

-These six Items can be used during the ARMS interview in one or more of the following manners.
+These eight Items can be used during the ARMS interview in one or more of the following manners.

-- You can ask the Question to the respondent, and compare their answer to the same Item from the screening survey.
+- You can ask the question to the respondent, and compare their answer to the same Item from the screening survey.
 If there is a discrepancy, verify that you have the correct answer. - You can verify the information on the Information Form.
 For example, you may ask "I have this operation's total land owned as 250 acres.
 Is this correct?"